The STL Trenches

 Works well for Silahdar and is nice version of the Yuzbasi without a titty bird.

-Al-Sayf Al-Khafi - The Hidden Blades - Trench Crusade STL file for Master Assasin, Sultanate Assasin
+Al-Sayf Al-Khafi - The Hidden Blades by Creature Crusade, is a proxy for Master Assasin, Sultanate Assasin, in Iron Sultanate.

 Show Details